-The superficial geology underlying the site is described as made ground overlying estuarine silts and clays.
+The superficial geology underlying is described as made ground overlying alluvium which in turn overlies till derived from limestone.

 The GSI has published borehole and trial pit records on-line.
 Although there are no available borehole/trial pits records for the subject site.